Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 After receiving the new Certificate of Incorporation, you must update the company name (e.g., "ABC (OPC) Private Limited") on all letterheads, invoices, bank accounts, GST portal, and PAN records within 30 days.
 Delayed updates cause compliance notices.

 IncorpX Prevention: Our 8-step checklist catches each of these mistakes before filing.
-Every Form INC-6 application goes through dual review by a CA and CS before submission, which is why our first-attempt approval rate stands at 98%.
+Every Form INC-6 application goes through dual review by a qualified professional and Expert before submission, which is why our first-attempt approval rate stands at 98%.

 Regulatory Updates for Pvt Ltd to OPC Conversion (2026)